-The site generation limit downstream of the connection point shall be used where an AC coupled BESS is used with another IES (PV or other energy source).
+The site generation limit downstream of the connection point shall be used where the aggregated nameplate capacity of all inverters and inverter energy system exceed 15 kVA.
+This includes any combination of AC coupled BESS, DC couple BESS or other IES (PV or other energy source).
 The site generation limit downstream of the connection point shall be the same as the AS/NZS 4777.2 soft limit for the generation limit control function.

-The site generation limit for an AC coupled BESS and single energy source IES (i.e., without being able to connect a DC coupled BESS) shall be the allowed maximum concurrent output level to the AC electrical installation from all inverter energy systems on the connection service.
+The site generation limit for any combination of IES and BESS shall be the allowed maximum concurrent output level to the AC electrical installation from all inverter energy systems on the connection service.
+The site generation may be less than the limit of Table 4.4 due to requirements for IES phase balancing and export limits of clause 4.2.2.

-Where an AC coupled BESS is to be connected with an IES with a DC coupled BESS then the site generation limit applied to the combined output of all IES shall be equal to the maximum capacity for BESS of Table 4.1, Table 4.2, or Table 4.3 as applicable.
-This is only permissible with BESS Inverters that conform to the generation limit control function of AS/NZS 4777.2:2020.
+The site generation limit applied to the combined output of all IES shall be equal to the maximum capacity for of Table 4.1, Table 4.2, or Table 4.3 as applicable.
+This is only permissible with Inverters and IES that conform to the generation limit control function of AS/NZS 4777.2:2020 or AS/NZS 4777.1:2024.

-NOTE: This requirement is allowing multiple BESS that may exceed the listed maximum capacities capacity of Table 4.1, Table 4.2, or Table 4.3 to be used provided they can be managed by a site generation limit control function.
+NOTE: This requirement is allowing multiple IES that may exceed the listed maximum capacities capacity of Table 4.1, Table 4.2, or Table 4.3 to be used provided they can be managed by a site generation limit control function.